oznogon/gattaibushido-public/rules/03_basic_play.md

 ## (Optional) Step 4: Rumble!

-(Finally!
-It's time to break out those robots and fight some goddamn big giant monsters!)

 When all other options fail, when the Big Giant Monster comes screaming at you, when humanity needs a final bastion to defend it against otherworldly annihilation, it's time to Rumble!